Randy Arozarena Preview, Player Props: Rays vs. Red Sox

 Randy Arozarena At The Plate

-- He ranks 73rd in batting average, 13th in on base percentage, and 80th in slugging among qualified hitters in MLB.
+- Among the qualifying hitters in MLB, he ranks 77th in batting average, 18th in on-base percentage, and 83rd in slugging.

-- Arozarena has picked up an RBI in 36.4% of his games this season, with more than one RBI in 13.6% of his games.
-He has also driven in three or more runs in eight contests.
+- Arozarena has had an RBI in 48 games this season (36.1%), including 18 multi-RBI outings (13.5%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.